Applause: Variations

 In deaf culture deaf audiences will use a more visually expressive variant of clapping.
 Instead of clapping their palms together, they raise their hands straight up with outstretched fingers and twist their wrists.
 However, in a situation more specific to hearing culture, the traditional clap is used.

 In poetry performances applause often takes the form of finger snapping in order to express approval to the performer without being loud and disruptive.

 In some countries, applause may be used to indicate respect for a recently deceased person in some instances, such as at a funeral procession.
 A recent phenomenon in Britain and Israel is the use of a minute's applause, which has come to replace the traditional minute's silence.
 In Britain it is used especially at football matches, and in Israel also at basketball matches and other sports.
 However, in most countries applause for a deceased person is still widely frowned upon and not recommended because it may be misinterpreted as rudeness or joy.

 In German-speaking countries it is customary for university students to rap their knuckles on the desks after each lecture.
 The same technique is used in German-speaking countries to express approval at meetings.

+In Russian-speaking cultures performance applause can morph into unison/synchronized clapping rather than staying individualized and multi-patterned.

 In Jamaica people may bang lids and pot covers together during celebratory events such as a victory at the Olympic Games or the Miss World competitions.